Close Menu

 He further mocked Wike’s self-aggrandizement, sarcastically noting, “You know, he made himself chief of staff.

-He made himself governor.
-He made himself minister.
-He made himself local government chairman.”
+He made himself governor, made himself minister. and also made himself local government chairman.”

 This biting commentary underscored Amaechi’s view that Wike’s claims to political credit were exaggerated and self-serving.